MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/platform-automation-and-devops.md

 # Platform automation and DevOps

-![Platform automation and DevOps](./media/DevOps.png)

-_Figure 1: Platform automation and DevOps_
+![Platform automation and DevOps](./media/DevOps.png) _Figure 1: Platform automation and DevOps._

 ## Planning for a DevOps approach

 Many traditional IT operating models aren't compatible with the cloud, and customers must undergo operational and organizational transformation to deliver against enterprise migration targets.
-It's highly recommended to use a DevOps approach for both application (app) and central teams.
+It's highly recommended to use a DevOps approach for both application and central teams.

 **Design considerations:**